 Re-entry into the family home is an adjustment for everyone.
 My husband and I have been enjoying our parenting sabbatical and empty nest this year.
 And we’ve really adjusted—no, wholeheartedly embraced—our new freedom, flexible travel schedule, and clean home.
 Experience has taught us, however, that several things are necessary for everyone to come back together and actually enjoy each other’s company.
 Our college kids are young adults now.
 They aren’t in sixth grade anymore, and they are entitled to some latitude, privacy, and autonomy.

-But this is still our house, darn it, and we will thank you to respect and observe a few house summer rules so we can enjoy the next three months together.
+But this is still our house, darn it, and we will thank you to respect and observe a few house summer rules for college students so we can enjoy the next three months together.

 Yes, you’re exhausted from studying, exams, living with other people and getting along with them.
 Yes, packing up a year’s worth of clothing bins, mattress protectors, and yoga mats without any help is very fatiguing.
 We are very proud of your effort and hard work.
 I’ve even made your favorite dessert to welcome you home and will wait on you hand and foot.
 You have two days to sleep, lie around, catch up on whatever season of “House of Cards” you’re watching.